Read through this chapter and see that most of it is a discourse by Jesus (he does the talking) (4,1-34). What might be the theme of the discourse?

 It is now time for my response.

-We are now ready to being our reading with the first parable, Mk 4,1-9, the sowing of the seed.
+We are therefore ready to move on and read the first parable, Mk 4,1-9, sowing the seed.